digitalwarenkombinat/.github/profile/README.md

 # We are Digitalwarenkombinat 👋

 The Digitalwarenkombinat (DIWAKO) is dedicated to the creative use of open cultural data and develops web applications and merchandise for and with GLAM institutions under the motto „Shaping digital worlds together“.

+Based in Leipzig, Germany, we are committed to the sustainable use of open cultural data and support museums, galleries, archives and libraries in opening up digitally to the whole society.

+We love cultural heritage and therefor love to experiment with opendata and openglam objects, to modify, copy, transform and edit cultural heritage to create new things from old stuff.

 ![Intro](https://digitalwarenkombinat.de/image.png)